 If you are unsure of the differences between bone-in and boneless ribeye, and how they will affect your cooking, you have come to the right place.

 Generally, bone-in and boneless ribeye taste pretty much the same.
 Is that all?
-The conversation surrounding the differences between bone-in vs boneless steak has sparked strong arguments!
+The conversation surrounding the differences between bone-in vs boneless steak has sparked strong arguments among lovers of beef meat!

 The first difference between the two types is implied in the name.
-Bone-in ribeye has bone in it and boneless doesn’t.
-Other differences lie in the price, how each type impacts the cooking process, overall texture of the steak, shape, seasoning and final taste.
+Bone-in ribeye has a bone in it and boneless doesn’t.
+Other differences lie in the price, how each type impacts the cooking process, the overall texture of the steak, shape, seasoning, and final taste.

 At a Glance: Bone-in vs Boneless Ribeye